 Is denying access to a child’s phone an act of discipline or an act of theft?

 An interesting case was just decided in Dallas where a jury found a Father not guilty of theft for taking away his daughter’s cell phone as punishment.
-More information can be found here.
 This is a unique case and I have personally never heard of anyone being prosecuted for taking their child’s cell phone away as punishment in Florida.
 The Father in the Dallas case took his daughter’s phone away as punishment because his daughter was sending inappropriate text messages.
 However, the phone in question was purchased by the child’s mother.
 It goes without saying that the mother and father are no longer together and have long ago separated.
 The mother was upset that the father took away the child’s cell phone because she paid for the phone and she paid for the cell phone plan.

 Four hours after the father took the iPhone away from the child as punishment, police officers showed up at his door demanding that he return the phone.
 The father thought that it was inappropriate for them to demand such and that police officers should not interfere with his ability to parent his daughter.
 He was ultimately issued a citation in the mail for theft of property less than $50 dollars, a misdemeanor.
 The father hired an attorney and fought the charge.
 The father actually ended up arrested and bailed out of jail for $1,500.
 The court in Dallas eventually held a two day trial where the mother and the minor child both testified about the father taking the minor child’s cell phone.